cysouw/diathesis/text/c02_case.md

 c.
 Er lehrt an einer Hochschule.
 :::

-Double accusatives also regularly appear with quantified objects [@Next a, see [@sec:case-quantifed-objects]] and named objects (b, see Section X).
+Double accusatives also regularly appear with quantified objects [@Next a, see [@sec:case-quantified-objects]] and named objects (b, see Section X).
 Also these verbs regularly allow for one of the accusatives to be dropped [@Next c,d].

 :::ex
 a.
 Das Buch kostet mich keinen Pfennig.